633 Squadron: Reception

 The film was re-released several times throughout the 1960s, sometimes on a double bill with other Mirisch features such as The Great Escape.
 An oddity of this double billing was that actor Angus Lennie played a member of the RAF in both films.

+THe movie would be one of several war films starring Cliff Robertson that was more popular in Britain than North America.

 The extensive footage of the Mosquito was also of considerable interest to aviation enthusiasts.
 633 Squadron appears on the list of "The 100 Greatest War Films" voted by the UK public and is featured in the 2005 documentary of the same name.

 Influence

 The film's climax shows the squadron flying through a deep fjord while being fired on by anti-aircraft guns.
 George Lucas stated that this sequence inspired the "trench run" sequence in Star Wars.
 Lucas intercut sequences into Star Wars during post-production as a guide.

 633 Squadron is well known in the UK for its regular appearances on television, and became almost a part of the Christmas schedule.
 The film had its network premiere on British television on 17 November 1970 on BBC1.
 It enjoyed the twelfth largest TV audience of the year.
 Although erroneously considered a sequel, the film Mosquito Squadron (1969) is similar to 633 Squadron and influenced by it, even using footage from the original.

 Frederick Smith wrote several sequel novels about 633 Squadron's further exploits, but these were never adapted for the screen.